LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 They are similar to synonyms, but not the same thing.

 Synonyms are words that have the same meaning as another word.
-LSI keywords are related words that have a similar meaning.
+LSI keywords are related words that fall into the same topic.

-For example, if you are writing about the keyword “autumn”, some synonyms could be “fall” or “season.”
+For example, if you are writing about the term “autumn”, some synonyms could be “fall” or “season.”

 However, some LSI keywords for the term “autumn” could be “leaves,” “pumpkin spice,” or “Thanksgiving.”

-As you can see, synonyms and LSI keywords are similar, but the latter is more specific to the topic.
+As you can see, synonyms and LSI words are similar, but the latter is more specific to the topic.

 To better understand the concept, just perform a Google search for a certain term.
 For example, “duplicate content“: